MaalyALkaraki/syllabus/node-db/week-17/sql2-more-queries.md

 ---
 ## Exercise
 1. Which customers have not yet provided a phone number?
-2. How many reservations do not have an allocated room number?
-3. Update room 304 such that it does not have a room_type.
+2. Update room 304 such that it does not have a room_type.

 ---
 ## Subqueries